langchain-ai/langchain/templates/rag-self-query/README.md

-# rag-elasticsearch
+# rag-self-query

-This template performs RAG using ElasticSearch.

-It relies on sentence transformer `MiniLM-L6-v2` for embedding passages and questions.
+This template performs RAG using the self-query retrieval technique.
+The main idea is to let an LLM convert unstructured queries into structured queries.
+See the [docs for more on how this works](https://python.langchain.com/docs/modules/data_connection/retrievers/self_query).

 ## Environment Setup

+In this template we'll use OpenAI models and an Elasticsearch vector store, but the approach generalizes to all LLMs/ChatModels and [a number of vector stores](https://python.langchain.com/docs/integrations/retrievers/self_query/).

 Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.